-This website offers a wealth of best practices pulled from one-hour, face-to-face interviews with a range of people.
-From well known types like Richard Branson and Tom Skerritt to lesser known individuals like Sol Amon and Gordy Zacks that have equally compelling practices to share.
+This website offers quality of life best practices pulled from one-hour, face-to-face interviews; from high profile individuals like Richard Branson and Annie Duke to lesser known individuals like Solly Amon and Warren Brown that have equally compelling practices to share.

 However, no one’s practices are universally correct or helpful for that matter.
 Some believe in rituals and some do not.
-Some have practices that are divergent from what others practice.
+Some have practices that are different than what others have shared.
 The point here is to share a number and range of practices so people can consider on their own which ones make the most sense to them.
+We’re not offering prescriptions or 47 ways to X.

 How do we decide who to interview?
-We look for individuals that are accomplished, grounded, inspiring, thoughtful, socially conscious and generally contented.
+We look for individuals that are accomplished, grounded, inspiring, thoughtful, respectful and generally contented.
 People that are passionate but not hedonistic.
 People that are socially conscious but not too serious.
-People that are successful but also multi-dimensional.
-Sometimes you can just tell who are the ones we should seek out.
-Other times, we conduct online research to check our assumptions about people we may interview.
-In addition, we rely on recommendations from people we know that have had a certain level of interaction with the people on this website.
+People that are successful but plenty multi-dimensional.

 Some other observations about the interviewees: